Charliechen114514/CCPDF_View/README.md

 > > 2.
 Allowed Searching in PDF, accepted quick jump to the target findings
 > > 3.
 Allowed Searching target PDF in the libraries sections
 > > 4.
 Allowed loading BookMarks in PDF, which allowed better jumps.
 > > 5.
-Allowed Direct Fetching Texts instead of OCR, OCR Now has been an extra-sources in current Version
+Allowed Direct Fetching Texts instead of OCR, OCR Now has been an extra-sources in current Version, Download the extra-sources in the Releases for tags
 >
 > Fixed:
 >